-Centrimax - Winkelhorst Trenntechnik GmbH supplies used, but generally overhauled centrifugal separators made by GEA Westfalia Separator, Alfa Laval (Tetra Pak) and Flottweg for the centrifugal separation of solids and liquids.
+Centrimax - Winkelhorst Trenntechnik GmbH supplies refurbished, but generally overhauled centrifugal separators made by GEA Westfalia Separator, Alfa Laval (Tetra Pak) and Flottweg for the centrifugal separation of solids and liquids.

-Separators (also known as centrifugal separators or separator centrifuges) are high speed “liquid oriented” centrifuges (i.e. the solid material content may not exceed a defined portion) for the mechanical separation and be used for:
+Centrifugal separators are high speed “liquid oriented” centrifuges (i.e. the solid material content may not exceed a defined portion) for the mechanical separation and be used for:

 Purification of suspensions (solid-liquid separation).